 A very powerful and reliable Power Supply Unit is necessary as the GPUs are big power consumers, and you will be running two or more simultaneously.
 High-end graphics cards can use up to 200-350 watts of power, so be aware of this as well.

 Important: Not all games and applications support SLI.
 For those that do, NVIDIA includes SLI profiles in their driver package, so you don’t have to set anything up manually to enjoy a greater gaming experience.

 Split Frame Rendering

 SFR analyzes the rendered image to divide the load between the GPUs.
 To achieve this, the frame is split on a horizontal line, depending on geometry.
-For example, if the upper part of the screen is only rendering the sky, then this line will be lower in order to balance out the geometry workload on the GPUs.
+For example, if the upper part of the screen only renders the sky, then this line will be lower to balance out the geometry workload on the GPUs.

 Alternate Frame Rendering